mauriciovieira/100-days-log/README.md

 ## Round 4

 This time, during SARS-COV-2 Pandemic, I decided to take on this challenge again.
 This time, commit in private repositories also count.

+### 2020-06-12 day 046

+Today I started [dgroops-travelguide](https://github.com/mauriciovieira/dgroops_travelguide) project.
+This is initially a project to seek partnership with https://dgroops.com in a hackathon.
+Published at https://dgroops-travelguide.herokuapp.com/

 ### 2020-06-11 day 045